d2l-ai/d2l-en/chapter_deep-learning-computation/deferred-init.md

 ## Instantiating a Network

-Let's see what happens when we instantiate a network.
+Let us see what happens when we instantiate a network.
 We start with our trusty MLP as before.

 ```{.python .input}
 from mxnet import init, np, npx